GitMubarak/hm-cool-author-box-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add an author box to your theme sidebar/widget area, with your avatar, name, email, url and description with 5 social media links.
+Add an author box to your theme sidebar/widget area or in a single post, with your avatar, name, email, url and description with 12 social media links.

 == Description ==

-[Cool Author Box](https://hmplugin.com) display an author box to your theme sidebar/widget area or in Post/Page with Social media links.
+[Cool Author Box](https://hmplugin.com) display an author box to your theme sidebar/widget area or in a single post with social media links.
 User can use their profile info or they can put other info in this plugin.
 6 eyecatching templates let the user to choose according to their theme.
 12 common social links help user to connect with more people.

 **🌟 Plugin Features:**